How Git works

 The typical Git workflow involves:

-• (optionally) Syncing your changes with a remote repository, such as GitHub.
-Push your commits or pull the updates added by others.
+(optionally) Sync your local repository with a remote repository, such as GitHub.